intel/neural-compressor/docs/source/distillation_quantization.md

-### Get Started With Distillation for Quantization API
+### Get Started with Distillation for Quantization API

 User can pass the customized training/evaluation functions to `Distillation` for quantization tasks.
 In this case, distillation process can be done by pre-defined hooks in Neural Compressor.
 Users could place those hooks inside the quantization training function.